Lyam0udi/research_Recommendations_Doctors/README.md

 # research_Recommendations_Doctors
-Service-oriented platform, based on “JEE, Spring Boot, Micro-services, React JS” technologies.
+Service-oriented platform, based on “JEE, Spring Boot, React JS” technologies.

 # Doctor search and recommendation systems
 a platform that allows you to search for a doctor by city or a specific specialty